davidfig/dom-ease/README.md

 * backgroundColor - one or more background colors to cycle through, including the current color
 * width / height in px
 * opacity
+* open a github issue if you want other parameters animated

 ## Installation